pkdone/mongo-mangler/README.md

 ### Prerequisites

-Ensure you have a running MongoDB cluster (self-managed or running in Atlas) network accessible from your client workstation.
+Ensure you have a running MongoDB cluster (self-managed or running in Atlas) which is network accessible from your client workstation.

 On your client workstation, ensure you have Python 3 (version 3.8 or greater) and the MongoDB Python Driver ([PyMongo](https://docs.mongodb.com/drivers/pymongo/)) installed.
 Example to install _PyMongo_: